tytydraco/yessleep/out/I_was_testing_a_submersible_in_the_Norwegian_trench_At_700_meters_down_something_very_strange_occurred.md

 **300 METERS**

-At three hundred meters, the pod’s lights clicked on, casting a faint glow into the darkness.
+The pod’s lights clicked on, casting a faint glow into the darkness.
 It was eerie, the way the beam just vanished into the black, like the ocean was swallowing it whole.

 The pressure built with every meter down, squeezing in, like the ocean’s giving the pod a hug that just kept getting tighter.
 I tried to keep my breathing steady, my eyes flicking over the gauges.

 Depth, pressure, oxygen.
 So far, so good.

-"Visuals seem to be struggling," Control said.
+"Camera feed seems to be struggling," Control said.

 "Shit, really?"
 I asked.